 What followed were three years of goals galore as the Blaugrana embarked on one of their most successful runs in club football with the MSN troika spearheading the attack for Barcelona.

-But, in the last four years, bit by bit, the players who formed the fearsome triumvirate in Barcelona have all left the club starting with Neymar’s world-record move to PSG in 2017.
+But, in the last five years, bit by bit, the players who formed the fearsome triumvirate in Barcelona have all left the club starting with Neymar’s world-record move to PSG in 2017.

-As the last one-third of the golden trio in Barcelona makes their way out of the Catalan capital, FootTheBall takes a trip down memory lane to pay tribute to perhaps the greatest trio of forwards ever assembled in the beautiful game.
+As two of those trio, Messi and Neymar, combine with Mbappe to terrorise Ligue 1 defences, FootTheBall takes a trip down memory lane to pay tribute to perhaps the greatest trio of forwards ever assembled in the beautiful game.

 The first-ever time that the entire golden trio played in the same match was during the first El Clasico of the 2014-15 season in the Spanish capital.